VictorCauich582/just-pico/README.md

 Optionally set a logo in config.php file: `$config['site_logo'] = 'logo.png';`
 The image file should be put in pico path: 'assets/images/logo.png'

+## NEW
+for usage logo insert in index.md the option logo: 'name_of_logo.extension' The image file should be put in pico path: assets/images/logo.extension

 There are 4 template files available:

 - **index**: for standard pages